DPratap101/Behance-Clone/README.md

-# Digital Democracy 030
+# Behance-Clone

 ## Introduction
-Digital Democracy 030 is a web application aimed at enhancing democratic engagement by providing users with a platform to participate in discussions, share insights, and contribute to decision-making processes.
+Behance Clone is a web application aimed at enhancing democratic engagement by providing users with a platform to participate in discussions, share insights, and contribute to decision-making processes.
 The core functionality includes job postings, user profiles, and interactive content, addressing the need for a more connected and informed citizenry.

 ## Project Type
 **Fullstack**